sambowenhughes/slurpsup/README.md

 # Slurpsup

-Simple web application written in Angular 6 used to review juices.
-This project is very much a work in progress (So much needs fixing and cleaning up) but feel free to pull down the code and play around.
+Simple fun little web application written in Angular 6 used to review juices.
+Feel free to pull down the code and play around.

 In order to get the application running successfully you will need to create a firebase datastore.
 Update the environment.ts file with your firebase config and the app should work as normal.